hoangsonww/The-MovieVerse-Database/.github/README.md

 ---

 Created with ❤️ in 2023 by [Son Nguyen](https://github.com/hoangsonww).
-All rights reserved.

-© 2024 The MovieVerse
+© 2024 The MovieVerse.
+All Rights Reserved.